NASA-Planetary-Science/sbpy/publications/joss/paper.md

-Designed as an ``Astropy`` affiliated package, ``sbpy`` utilizes a wide range of functionality of ``Astropy``, including its table, constants, units, and modeling submodules, and other affiliated packages like [@astroquery]. ``sbpy``'s API is deliberately emulating that of ``Astropy`` wherever possible in order to enable user-friendly and consistent access to its functionality.
+Designed as an ``Astropy`` affiliated package, ``sbpy`` utilizes a wide range of functionality of ``Astropy``, including its table, constants, units, and modeling submodules, and other affiliated packages like astroquery [@astroquery]. ``sbpy``'s API is deliberately emulating that of ``Astropy`` wherever possible in order to enable user-friendly and consistent access to its functionality.

 ``sbpy`` is setup in a highly modular class-based fashion, roughly separated by the individual tasks listed above.
-The following schematic provides an overview of these modules and their interrelations as indicated through colored symbols.
+Figure 1 provides an overview of these modules and their interrelations as indicated through colored symbols.
 The main modules, shown as black boxes, interact through data containers for ephemerides and observations (red box symbol), orbits (blue triangle),